kyledilao777/Tiktok-Hack-2023/README.md

    Download all the dependencies using `npm install`.

 3. **Request Supabase API Key and URL:**
-   Please send a request for the private Supabase API key and URL.
+   Please send a request to kyledaniel.lao@gmail.com for the private Supabase API key and URL.
 These credentials are required for the app to function properly.

 4. **Create a `.env` File:**
    Add a new `.env` file to the project root directory to contain the Supabase URL and API key.

-5. **Start the App:**
+5. **Start the Prototype:**
    Type the following command into your terminal:

    ```shell